xmatters/xm-labs-spinnaker/README.md

 ![Deploy Test Conditional](./media/depends_on_test.png)

 There you have it, a simple integration that you can make as complicated as you desire!
 Happy integrating :)

+# Troubleshooting
+The first place to check is the Activity Stream in the Inbound Integration.
+This will determine if the xMatters endpoint was called from Stackdriver (or not) and will show any errors encountered during processing.

+If the event was successfully created, then check the Event Log on the Reports tab to determine why the designated recipient was not notified.

+A couple of common issues:
+* Not using the correct judgment id in the Spinnaker --> xMatters payload.
+Make sure you are selecting the id of the stage that is the manual judgment.
+* The if statements in the xMatters outbound response script not matching the Response options you define in the respective form.
+Double check these if the xMatters outbound seems to work but nothing is happening in Spinnaker.
+* The judgmentInput in the xMatters outbound payload not matching the judgment inputs in Spinnaker.
+Double check that the body.judgmentInput is set to the lower cased Spinnaker judgment inputs, or `continue`/`stop` if you didn't create your own, and check that body.judgmentStatus is set to `continue` if the response option is meant to continue the pipeline